skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 plunge it into my heart.
 The other cast a spell upon my eyes to blind me.
 I only had time to stop one of the three.
 What could I do?
 If Lorman succeeded, I would die.
 I slew him, and endured the other two.
-Lorman's ‘gift' saved my life, but I pay the price to this very day.
+Lorman's 'gift' saved my life, but I pay the price to this very day.
 The spell on my eyes caused them to be burned away.
 The healing gift restores them.
 The two spells ever work against each other, burning my eyes but never fully consuming them.
 The pain of this is beyond your